cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 #### Implementation

-The following procedure implements the Simple SWU's algorithm in a straight-line fashion.
+The following procedure implements the simplified SWU algorithm in a straight-line fashion.

 ~~~
 map2curve_simple_swu(alpha)